Exotelis/skydivemanifest/README.md

 A tool to manage your dropzones manifest.

 ## Getting started
+This project consists of different bundles.
+The `restapi` uses Laravel, which is a PHP framework.
+The `administration` bundle is the frontend for the REST api, where the admin can manage the manifest.
+It's based on the JavaScript framework Vue.js.
+Each bundle provides its own documentation, because of the different technologies.

 ### Administration bundle
 Please see the [REAMDE.md](administration/README.md) of the administration bundle for details.